Norine MacDonald: Honors and awards

+Other activities and recognition

 MacDonald has international experience in law, academic research, policy, advocacy and philanthropy.
 She has testified before the Standing Committee on Foreign Affairs and International Development and Standing Committee on National Defence in Canada, and the House of Commons' Defence Committee in the United Kingdom.
 In October 2009, she testified before the US Senate Caucus on International Narcotics Control during a hearing on 'U.S. Counternarcotics Strategy in Afghanistan'.